 Of all styles.xml files related to actors in our initial set, only six of them were found to be shared by at least two actors.
 Some styles defined by the styles.xml file are very generic and could identify almost any type of file.
 However, there are others that could be interesting to explore further.

-An interesting case is the Styles.xml file, which seems to be shared by Razor Tiger, APT28, and UAC-0099.
+Styles.xml file, which seems to be shared by Razor Tiger, APT28, and UAC-0099.
 Specifically, the samples from APT28 and UAC-0099 are attract because they were uploaded to VirusTotal within short time frames, suggesting they might belong to the same threat actor.

 You can see the list of hashes in the appendix of this blog